11 May 2026

 If I add a bunch more string columns now, I can get the autoshredder to only shred the UTF8 type.

-Initially I would have expected that it should be possible to have both, shredded age and name
+Initially I would have expected that it should be possible to have both shredded age and name

 values as well as a fallback not to an untyped BYTE_ARRAY but to a UTF8 string.
 But thinking about

-this, I guess the typed_value for data is now an object of name and age (although its not
+this, I guess the typed_value for data is now an object of name and age (although it’s not

-It should be possible however if the string columns were in a new property inside an object.
+It should be possible, however, if the string columns were in a new property inside an object.
 Let me give this a shot.

 INSERT INTO events VALUES (10, {'message': 'Hello world'}::VARIANT);